bolgebrygg/MalenoV/README.md

 •	Currently a 5 layer basic 3D convolutional network is implemented but this can be changed by the users at liberty

 •	This tool is essentially an I/O function for machine learning with seismic.
-Better architectures for AVO, rock property prediction, fault classifications are to be implemented
+Better neural architectures for AVO, rock property prediction, fault classifications are to be implemented

 •	The tool is public with a GNU Lesser General Public License v3.0